 The symptoms of stress

-You might get up and dread work, you might find it hard to motivate yourself, lack of energy and drive.
-They are all symptoms, indications that something isn't right.
+You might get up and dread work.
+You might find it hard to motivate yourself, lack energy and drive.
+These are all symptoms, indications that something isn't right.

 Do I need a sick note for stress leave?